nystudio107/retour/README.md

 ## Retour Changelog

+### 1.0.17 -- 2016.08.31

+* [Improved] Query strings are now stripped from the incoming URI before redirect detection is done
+* [Improved] Updated the README.md

 ### 1.0.16 -- 2016.08.30

 * [Fixed] FieldTypes in multi-locale setups that are not translatable are now handled properly